 - Steve Dixon, at-large

-- Jason Johnson, at-large
+- Jason Johnston, at-large

 Members, appointed by the Mayor and confirmed by the City Council, serve three-year terms and are volunteers.
 City staff provides administrative and legal support.